bnb-chain/greenfield-storage-provider/core/README.md

   timeout, will return the approvals.
-* [Receiver](./module/README.md): Receiver is the modular to receive the piece data from primary SP, calculates the integrity hash of the piece data and sign it, returns to the primary SP for sealing object on greenfield.
+* [Receiver](./module/README.md): Receiver is the modular to receive the piece data from primary SP, calculates the integrity hash of the piece data and sign it, returns to the primary SP for sealing object on mechain.
-* [Signer](./module/README.md): Signer is the modular to handle the SP's sign and on greenfield chain operator.
+* [Signer](./module/README.md): Signer is the modular to handle the SP's sign and on mechain chain operator.
 It holds SP all private key.
 Considering the sp account's sequence number, it must be a singleton.
 * [Uploader](./module/README.md): Uploader is the modular to handle put object request from user